gabrielachavez2019/Zika_MD/README.md

 Choose group 3 "SOL" for embedding ions.
 You do not want to replace parts of your RNA with ions.

-In the genion command, we provide the structure/state file (-s) as input, generate a .gro file as output (-o), process the topology (-p) to reflect the removal of water molecules and addition of ions, define positive and negative ion names (-pname and -nname, respectively), and tell genion to add only the ions necessary to neutralize the net charge on the protein by adding the correct number of negative ions (-neutral, which in this case will add 8 Cl- ions to offset the +8 charge on the protein).
+In the genion command, we provide the structure/state file (-s) as input, generate a .gro file as output (-o), process the topology (-p) to reflect the removal of water molecules and addition of ions, define positive and negative ion names (-pname and -nname, respectively), and tell genion to add only the ions necessary to neutralize the net charge on the molecule by adding the correct number of negative ions (-neutral, which in this case will add 8 Cl- ions to offset the +8 charge on the molecule).
 You can also use genion to add a specified concentration of ions in addition to simply neutralizing the system by specifying the -neutral and -conc options in conjunction.
 Refer to the genion man page for information on how to use these options.

 The names of the ions specified with -pname and -nname are always the elemental symbol in all capital letters, which is the [ moleculetype ] name that is then written to the topology.
 Residue or atom names may or may not append the sign of the charge (+/-), depending on the force field.
 Do not use atom or residue names in the genion command, or you will encounter errors in subsequent steps.